What does Workera do for you?

 Who is Workera for?

-Workera is for anyone who wants to evaluate their skills, get a certificate, and/or get a job in machine learning, data science or software engineering.
+Workera is for anyone who wants to evaluate their skills, get a credential, and/or get a job in machine learning, data science or software engineering.

 Who is eligible?

 Everyone is eligible to join Workera.
 Note that we currently are unable to offer job opportunities for users with “No US work authorization”.
 However, you can still test your skills, receive feedback and get a credential.

 If I don't have the appropriate work authorization, can I still take the test?

 Yes, you can test your skills, receive feedback and get a credential.
 However, we aren't able to offer job opportunities for users with no US work authorization.